aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/get-connection-points-from-shape/_index.md

                 // Add a new textbox to the collection. const textboxIndex = worksheet.textBoxes.add(2, 1, 160, 200);

-                // Access your text box which is also a shape object from shapes collection const shape = newWorkbook.worksheets.get(0).shapes.get(0);
+                // Access your text box, which is also a shape object in the shapes collection const shape = newWorkbook.worksheets.get(0).shapes.get(0);

                 // Get all the connection points in this shape const connectionPoints = shape.connectionPoints;

-                // Display all the shape points
+                // Display all the shape's points
                 let html = '<h2>Connection Points</h2><ul>';
                 connectionPoints.forEach(pt => {
                     const line = `X = ${pt[0]}, Y = ${pt[1]}`;